 John Bennett

-In Australia John Bennett is well known as a vigorous and outspoken defender of civil liberties and freedom of speech and inquiry.
-He is also known as a leading revisionist writer and publicist
+John Bennett (1936-2013) was for decades well known in Australia as a vigorous and outspoken defender of civil liberties and freedom of speech and inquiry.
+He is also known as a Australia's leading revisionist writer and publicist, and was vilified by Jewish-Zionist groups as a "Holocaust denier."

-Bennett is an honors graduate of the University of Melbourne in both law (1958) and arts (1966).
-For more than 20 years – 1974 to 1996 – he worked for the Victorian Legal Aid Commission and its predecessors.
-He served as secretary of the Victorian Council for Civil Liberties (now Liberty Victoria ) from its founding in 1966 until 1980.
-Since 1980 he has been president of the Australian Civil Liberties Union.
+John Tuson Bennett was an honors graduate of the University of Melbourne in both law (1958) and arts (1966).
+For more than 20 years -- 1974 to 1996 -- he worked for the Victorian Legal Aid Commission and its predecessors.
+He served as secretary of the Victorian Council for Civil Liberties (now Liberty Victoria) from its founding in 1966 until 1980.
+From 1980 onwards he served as president of the Australian Civil Liberties Union.

-Bennett is the author of Your Rights, a widely-circulated citizens’ rights guide to handling the most often encountered legal problems.
-The popular handbook has appeared in more than 25 editions, regularly revised and updated since the first in 1974.
-Over the years, more than 500,000 copies have been sold or otherwise distributed.
+Bennett was the author of Your Rights, a widely-circulated citizens' rights guide to handling the most often encountered legal problems.
+The popular handbook appeared in more than 25 editions, regularly revised and updated since the first in 1974.
+Over the years, more than 500,000 copies were sold or otherwise distributed.

-Over the years, and especially during the 1980s and 1990s, Bennett has been a leading voice in Australia for Holocaust revisionism.
-In numerous interviews, in pamphlets mailed to thousands around the country, and in successive editions of Your Rights, he has vigorously encouraged a skeptical view of the orthodox Holocaust story.
+Over the years, and especially during the 1980s and 1990s, Bennett was a leading voice in Australia for Holocaust revisionism.
+In numerous interviews, in pamphlets mailed to thousands around the country, and in successive editions of Your Rights, he vigorously encouraged a skeptical view of the orthodox Holocaust story.

 Harry Elmer Barnes